-The Council uses purpose-built cash flow forecasting software to determine the maximum period for which funds may prudently be committed.
-The forecast is compiled on a pessimistic basis, with receipts underestimated and payments over-estimated to minimise the risk of the Council being forced to borrow on unfavourable terms to meet its financial commitments.
-As the Council has ready access to borrowings from the Public Works Loan Board and an active lending market, there is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
-With total investments of £6m, of which all are maturing in less than a year (and cash and cash equivalents of £11m) the Council has no significant liquidity risk.
+The council uses purpose-built cash flow forecasting software to determine the maximum period for which funds may prudently be committed.
+The forecast is compiled on a pessimistic basis, with receipts under-estimated and payments over-estimated to minimise the risk of the council being forced to borrow on unfavourable terms to meet its financial commitments.
+As the council has ready access to borrowings from the Public Works Loan Board and an active lending market, there is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
+With total investments of £13.285m, of which £11.281m is maturing in less than a year (and cash and cash equivalents of £1.597m) the council has no significant liquidity risk.

 Instead, the risk is that the authority will be bound to replenish a significant proportion of its borrowings at a time of unfavourable interest rates.
 The current objective as advised by our treasury management advisors, is to strike an appropriately low risk balance between securing current low interest costs and achieving certainty of those costs over the period for which funds are required.
 The benefits of internal/short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
-The Council's treasury management advisors will assist the Authority with this 'cost of carry' and breakeven analysis
+The council's treasury management advisors will assist the Authority with this 'cost of carry' and breakeven analysis